mayurb7/CineSync/README.md

 This project is open source and available under the MIT License.

-## 👨‍💻 Author

-Developed as a demonstration project showcasing concurrent transaction handling in Spring Boot applications.

 ## 🎯 Future Enhancements

 - [ ] Add authentication and authorization (JWT)